ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 		// to be displayed in the toolbar. editor.ui.componentFactory.add( 'timestamp', locale => {

-			// The button will be an instance of ButtonView. const button = new ButtonView( locale );
+			// The button will be an instance of ButtonView const button = new ButtonView( locale );

 			button.set( {